 Status: Featured in current year

-HRH Crown Prince Mohammed bin Salman Al-Saud is the Crown Prince of Saudi Arabia, and recently appointed Prime Minister .
+HRH Crown Prince Mohammed bin Salman Al-Saud is the Crown Prince and Prime Minister of Saudi Arabia and is widely acknowledged as the de facto ruler of the Kingdom.

 Rapid Appointments: At the beginning of 2015, Prince Mohammed bin Salman was largely unknown in political and diplomatic circles.
-Since his father’s accession to the throne in January 2015, Prince Mohammed has been swiftly appointed to a number of powerful positions.
-He was first appointed Minister of Defence, and also named Secretary General of the Royal Court.
-Then Prince Mohammed was named the chair of the Council for Economic and Development Affairs and was given control over Saudi Aramco by royal decree.
+Since his father’s accession to the throne in January 2015, Prince Mohammed was swiftly appointed to a number of powerful positions.
 In June 2017, he was appointed as Crown Prince of the Kingdom following his father’s decision to remove Prince Mohammed bin Nayef from all positions.
 In 2022, he was appointed Prime Minister, a post traditionally held by the King.

-Catalyst of Change: The Crown Prince has been linked to major changes taking place in the Kingdom: allowing women to drive, holding their own passports and moving independently, the (re)opening of cinemas and holding of pop concerts, a crackdown on corruption (including the arrest of princes and prominent businessmen), and the proposal to float Saudi Aramco to mention a few.
+Catalyst of Change: The Crown Prince has been linked to major changes taking place in the Kingdom: allowing women to drive, hold their own passports and move independently.
+Cinemas were (re)opened and top western and middle eastern pop artists held concerts in the Kingdom.
+There was also a crackdown on corruption (including the arrest of princes and prominent businessmen), and a proposal to float Saudi Aramco–which has been called “the most profitable company in the history of the world.”.

 Vision 2030: As Chairman of the Council of Economic and Development Affairs, Crown Prince Mohammed bin Salman launched “Vision 2030”, a comprehensive, multi-year plan for the future of Saudi Arabia.
-The ambitious plan seeks to revitalise the Saudi economy by bolstering the Kingdom as a global investments powerhouse, and moving away from oil-dependency as the largest source of national income.
-It also seeks to strengthen government efficiency and the promotion of a “tolerant, thriving, and stable Saudi Arabia that provides opportunity for all.”
+The ambitious plan seeks to revitalise the Saudi economy by bolstering the Kingdom as a global investment powerhouse, and moving away from oil-dependency as the largest source of national income.
+It also seeks to strengthen government efficiency and the promotion of a “tolerant, thriving and stable Saudi Arabia that provides opportunity for all”.
+Various mega projects have been initiated in support of the vision.

-The Khashoggi Assassination: Jamal Ahmad Khashoggi was a prominent journalist and Saudi Arabian dissident who was assassinated at the Saudi consulate in Istanbul on 2 October 2018.
-Forced into exile from Saudi Arabia in 2017 because of his criticisms of authoritarian rule and foreign policy, Khashoggi had many enemies in high places.
-Although the Saudi government denied any knowledge of the murder, they were later forced to admit that their officials had been involved, but didn’t go as far as the CIA who concluded that Crown Prince Mohammad bin Salman had ordered Khashoggi’s assassination.
+The Khashoggi Assassination: Jamal Ahmad Khashoggi was a prominent journalist and Saudi Arabian dissident who was assassinated at the Saudi Consulate in Istanbul on 2 October 2018.
+Although the Saudi government denied any knowledge of the murder, they were later forced to admit that their officials had been involved but didn’t go as far as the CIA who concluded that Crown Prince Mohammad bin Salman had ordered Khashoggi’s assassination.

 $500 billion the cost of Neom